EU takes legal steps against Hungary over NGO law | DW | 18.02.2021

 Passed in 2017, the so-called "transparency rule" requires NGOs with donations from abroad above a certain amount to be publicly labelled as foreign funded.
 Violators could be forced to close.

-Critics of Hungary's right-wing Premier Viktor Orban say the law is tailored to target US billionaire George Soros, a Hungarian-born businessman who funds causes that support democracy and human rights globally.
+Critics of Hungary's right-wing Prime Minister Orban say the law is tailored to target US billionaire George Soros, a Hungarian-born businessman who funds causes that support democracy and human rights globally.

 Orban has repeatedly accused organizations funded by Soros of political meddling.